renatoagds/didomi-challenge/README.md

 ### Build

-Builds the app for production to the `build` folder:
+Builds the app for production to the `dist` folder:

 ```bash
 npm run build